timidri/puppet-meltdown/README.md

 To get information (facts) only, just install the module on the puppetmaster (either manually or by adding it to Puppetfile).
 During the next puppet run, all connected agents will receive meltdown's facts definitions and will send meltdown's facts back to the puppetmaster.

-This module includes two manifests to aid in some prerequirements that you can manage with Puppet.
+This module includes two manifests to aid in some prerequisites that you can manage with Puppet.

 ## Reference